Scienceography: the study of how science is written: Structure analysis

 Much like a programming language, \latex\ allows {\em comments} within the source files, which are ignored by the compiler and so do not appear in the final output of the paper (such as PS or PDF).
 As such, they have the potential to shed extra light on the process of writing science by capturing internal communications between authors, notes, earlier drafts or excised sections.
 Based on our inspection of the data set, we identified the following usages of comments:

 \paragraph{Templates and outlines.} A basic use of comments is to provide an outline of the structure of the paper, either as a reminder for the authors, or to help in the use of a \latex\ template from a publisher.
+For example, serving as outline: {